 The world is highly dependent on fossil fuels; the US is also highly dependent on fossil fuels.
-As we saw in Figure 1.8, in 2011, only 17% of the fuel consumed was non-fossil fuel based, and that consumption is projected to be 21% in 2040.
+As we saw in Figure 1.9, in 2011, only 17% of the fuel consumed was non-fossil fuel based, and that consumption is projected to be 21% in 2040.
 And about half of that is renewables.
-Projections do not suggest much is going to change in the coming years with regard to switching to renewables.

 Visit Earth Observatory to try an interactive tool that allows you to manipulate images to show dramatic changes in ice pack.

 Another problem could stem from increased production of natural gas.
 Natural gas consists primarily of methane.
 Sources include petroleum and natural gas production systems, landfills, coal mining, animal manure, and fermentation of natural systems.
 Methane has 25 times the global warming potential of CO2.
 Figure 1.12 shows the total GHG percentages from various sources.
 However, Figure 1.13 shows the emissions of various GHG emissions from 1990-2014.
 The EPA points out that overall emissions of CH4 have been reduced by 11% from 1990-2012.
 However, an article published in Nature (Yvon-Durocher, March 2014) suggests that there may be an unexpected consequence of warming temperatures; global warming can increase the amount of methane evolved from natural ecosystems.
 So, it remains to be seen what impacts can happen that have not been included in climate change models.